 - Test Progress Report

-A defect report is a roadmap for getting a bug-free software.
+A defect report is a road-map for getting bug-free software.
 In short, the report describes any unwanted issue with your solution.
 It sounds simple until you start documenting.
 Below you can see an example of a typical defect report.

 Let’s go through every section of the defect report: